You are welcome to attend any of these activities. For dates and times please check Upcoming Events.

 Monday Meditation session

-Meditation Classes are held every Monday evening from 19:30 to 20:30.
+Meditation session is held every Monday evening from 19:30 to 20:30.
 Instruction is given on finding the correct posture and developing an inner peace and stillness in which to develop the core Shin Buddhist teaching of awakening gratitude towards Amida Buddha and deep listening to the Buddha Dharma.
-The sessions are based on the Zen practice of sitting mediation (zazen) but individuals are welcome to sit in ways that are comfortable and familiar to them.
+The session is based on the Zen practice of sitting mediation (zazen) but individuals are welcome to sit in ways that are comfortable and familiar to them.
 Please put on loose trousers as tight ones and skirts are not appropriate.

-Note: Meditation class does not appear in Upcoming Event page because it is a weekly event but does in Calendar page.
+Note: Meditation session does not appear in the Home Page as an upcoming event because it is a weekly event but does in Calendar page.

 Japanese Dharma Talk Meetings